jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 ### ➗ Mathematics & Logic
 - [ ] **Counting & Arithmetic:** Rote counting in written and spoken form, one-to-one correspondence, simple addition, subtraction, and multiplication with physical objects.
 - [ ] **Geometry:** Identifying and describing shapes.
 Building 3D geometric shapes with blocks.
-- [ ] **Probability & Data:** Simple probability concepts (e.g., coin toss, dice, chance of pulling a specific color block from a bag).
+- [ ] **Probability & Data:** Simple probability concepts (e.g., coin toss and dice (be careful of small parts!), playing cards, chance of pulling a specific color block from a bag).
 Sorting objects by attributes (color, size, shape).

 ### 🔬 Science: Hands-On Exploration
 #### Nature: Plants and Animals, Weather